-- In the sites pallets are stored in high-bay APR racking and should not exceed the following dimensions or weight for safety and operational - Where there is a requirement to breach the 1000mm height permission is to be sought using the exceptions process. - Where a pallet exceeds the height (1000mm) and there has been no exception granted - the pallet may be rejected.
+On our sites, pallets are stored in high-bay APR racking and should not exceed the dimensions or weight shown in diagram x.x below for both safety and operational reasons.
+Where there is a requirement to breach the 1000mm height - permission is to be sought using the exceptions process.
+Where a pallet exceeds the height (1000mm) and there has been no exception granted - the pallet may be rejected.